iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> Very easy to use and hardly had to wait to get a sick release note for work.
+Video call quality was great and the Doctor was very professional and as thorough as needed.
+Much easier than waiting to get an appointment as I downloaded it and was able to get setup in only minutes.<br> :date: __2021-03-06 01:12:06__

+> Really makes life easier!
+Having 2 littles at home, no vehicle and all the restrictions due to covid about bringing more than one person to the appt creates a TON of stress for myself.
+Thankful!!<br> :date: __2021-03-04 20:04:18__

+> This app has made my life so much easier!
+It is easy to navigate and they provide the services that you need.<br> :date: __2021-03-04 01:53:01__

+> I had the worst sinus & ear infection 2 weeks ago.
+After setting up the program I spoke with a doctor from Philadelphia.
+I told him my symptoms.
+He said I needed to use Flonase and over the counter Zyrtec.
+I insisted that was not enough bc my snot was yellow and bloody, my ears ached from the drainage & my tonsil was on fire.
+He told me my sinuses were inflammed.
+He said wait 2 weeks & then they would consider antibiotics.
+Afterwards I met w/a local NP who gave me Amoxicillan.
+He was a joke<br> :date: __2021-02-27 21:26:42__

+> This is so much better than going to an urgent care would highly recommend this.<br> :date: __2021-02-27 17:36:28__

+> Awesome caring 💊🏥💊<br> :date: __2021-02-27 17:27:04__

 > amazing<br> :date: __2021-02-27 05:59:59__

 > Input reason why I need to talk to a doctor Meds refill and Pharmacy info Attending Dr. stratton was very nice and take care of my refill Rx right away and reply accordingly.
 Thanks so much.Great service God bless 💫🙏☘️🕊️<br> :date: __2021-02-27 00:09:31__